Christ myth theory: Mainstream view

-The mainstream view is that the seven undisputed Pauline epistles considered by scholarly consensus to be genuine epistles are generally dated to AD 50–60 and are the earliest surviving Christian texts that include information about Jesus.
+The mainstream view is that the seven undisputed Pauline epistles considered by scholarly consensus to be genuine epistles are generally dated to circa 48–62 AD and are the earliest surviving Christian texts that include information about Jesus.
 Most scholars view the Pauline letters as essential elements in the study of the historical Jesus, and the development of early Christianity.
-Yet, scholars have also argued that Paul was a "mythmaker", who gave his own divergent interpretation of the meaning of Jesus, building a bridge between the Jewish and Hellenistic world, thereby creating the faith that became Christianity.

 Mythicist view

 Mythicists agree on the importance of the Pauline epistles, some agreeing with this early dating, and taking the Pauline epistles as their point of departure from mainstream scholarship.
-They argue that those letters actually point solely into the direction of a celestial or mythical being, or contain no definitive information on a historical Jesus.
+They argue that those letters point solely into the direction of a celestial or mythical being, or contain no definitive information on a historical Jesus.
 Some mythicists, though, have questioned the early dating of the epistles, raising the possibility that they represent a later, more developed strand of early Christian thought.